Bot for selling dumplings

 In this article, we'll create a simple Telegram bot for accepting payments in TON.

-At the end of the tutorial, you will write a beautiful bot that will be able to accept payments for your product directly in TON.
+By the end of the tutorial, you will have a fully functional bot that can accept payments for your product directly in TON.

 The bot will look like this: